drewhollis/campsite-review-site/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+Must install JSON Server globally with: yarn global add json-server

-Must run json-server -H 0.0.0.0 --watch db.json -p 3001 -d 2000 in json-server folder to access assets.
+Then run json-server -H 0.0.0.0 --watch db.json -p 3001 -d 2000 in json-server folder to access assets.

 ## Screenshots